 Pharmacokinetic research in patients chronically taking up to 4 antiepileptic drugs shows that following a modified Atkins diet for 4-12 weeks reduces the average anticonvulsant serum concentrations by 10.5% to 13.5% (range 7% to 19%) without affecting overall seizure control.
 Antiepileptic agents taken by these patients included carbamazepine, oxcarbazepine, topiramate, valproate, clobazam, nitrazepam, lamotrigine, zonisamide, and others.
 Levels of oxcarbazepine and levetiracetam did not seem to be significantly affected after the initiation of the ketogenic diet (97656,105665).
-Additionally, a small clinical study in children with drug-refractory epilepsy taking a variety of anticonvulsant medications shows that following a ketogenic diet for 12 weeks reduces serum concentrations of clobazam and its active metabolite desmethylclobazam, both by 38%, and lamotrigine by 15% without affecting overall seizure control.
-Levels of levetiracetam, topiramate, and valproic acid were not significantly reduced (113891).
-Serum levels of anticonvulsants should be monitored in patients following a ketogenic diet.
+Despite the lack of clinical effect seen in this study, serum levels of anticonvulsants should be monitored in patients when starting a ketogenic diet.